MatthijsKamstra/haxejs/haxe/quick-install.md

 ## Step 0: You have joined an elite Haxe force!

-You are cooler then a polar bear!
+You are cooler than a polar bear!

 ## Step 1: Install Haxe